saifjamsheer/energizer/README.md

 * Displays all the nearby charging stations within the vehicle’s range.
 * Allow users to add certain stations to their favorites list, which could then be accessed in the main tab.
 * When clicking on a station, the user is able to see how far away they are from the station, whether the station is favorited or not, the address of the station, and any nearby attractions.
-* Allow users to start the navigation process to a station on the click of a button.
+* Plans a route based on the state of charge of the vehicle's battery.
 * Allows users to access a filter menu that allows them to search for stations that match a certain criteria.
 * Determine which stations are compatible with their vehicle and which are not.
 * Allow users to access a tab that displays their detailed analytics on their vehicle.